 Why Choose Combs Waterkotte for DUI Defense in Quincy, IL

-If you’re dealing with DUI charges in Quincy, IL, you need more than a lawyer — you need a team that knows how to fight for you, defend your license, and get results.
-Here’s why drivers throughout Quincy, IL trust Combs Waterkotte to defend them in DUI cases.
+When you’re facing DUI charges in Quincy, IL, you need more than just a lawyer — you need a defense team that knows how to fight, how to protect your license, and how to get results.
+This is why drivers across Quincy, IL choose Combs Waterkotte to protect them in DUI cases.

 Extensive DUI Defense Experience

-Our attorneys bring over 50 years of combined experience and more than 10,000 cases to the table, including successful DUI defenses throughout Quincy, IL.
+With 50+ years of combined legal experience and more than 10,000 cases handled, we have defended thousands of DUI cases across Quincy, IL.
 We know how local prosecutors, judges, and courts handle these charges, and we know how to position your case for the best possible outcome.

 Available When You Need Us